Activities & Excursions

 Jiquilillo has a beautiful beach with pickup soccer games, baseball games, great waves, and incredible sunsets.
 We have sports equipment to jump in the games and surfboards to catch the waves.

 There are good waves in Jiquilillo and they are ideal for beginner and intermediate surfers.
-You can be sure that the waves are uncrowded and friendly, where you will be practicing your turns with both fellow guests and the local kids who are attending our Surf Club.
+You can be sure that the waves are uncrowded and friendly, where you will be practicing your turns with both fellow guests and local kids.
 We offer a number of surf services for our guests and volunteers:

-Board rentals: We offer $10 board rentals.
+Board rentals: We offer $11 board rentals. $1 is used to support our projects through Puentes de Esperanza.
+We also offer weekly board rentals for $56.
 In total we have nineteen surfboards to choose from.
-They range from 5'10" short boards to 8' long boards, and include five beginner boards (two of which are foam-top) that are great fun to learn on.
+They range from 5’10” short boards to 8’ long boards, and include five beginner boards (four of which are foam-top) that are great fun to learn on.

 Offshore boat ferries: We work directly with local fishermen to provide boat ferries to offshore breaks and nearby beaches such as Boom Wavos located in Asseradores and the off shore point break on Isla Asseradores.
 Boat ferry services begin at $100.